-- a.
-Control of the item(s) will be given to the State Fire Marshal's Office, Military Explosive Ordnance Disposal, Haz-Mat Team, or another appropriate agency. - b.
+- b.
 Ordinary firearms and ammunition may be submitted to the PMU if the items are submitted in a safe manner. - 2.
-Under no circumstance will any biohazard or chemical item be placed in any evidence locker. - Evidence such as knives or clothing that contain small amounts of blood or body fluids will be accepted provided the package is clearly labeled with a biohazard warning label and the items are safely packaged to prevent seepage (see Evidence Submission Manual, Biological Evidence section for further information). - 3.
+Under no circumstance will any biohazard or chemical item be placed in any evidence locker. - a.
+Evidence such as knives or clothing that contain small amounts of blood or body fluids will be accepted provided the package is clearly labeled with a biohazard warning label and the items are safely packaged to prevent seepage (see Evidence Submission Manual, Biological Evidence section for further information). - 3.
 Perishables: foods, snacks, and other perishable items. - a.
 Seized food will be photographed and immediately returned to the owner, if known; if the owner is not known, the items will be photographed and properly disposed of. - b.
 If perishable items must be maintained for evidence purposes, the deputy desiring to submit the item(s) must coordinate the effort with a member of the PMU for storage in the refrigerator or freezer. - 4.
 Vehicles: automobiles, motorcycles, mopeds, motorbikes, mini-bikes, go-carts, and other fuel powered vehicles (with or without motors) will be stored at an approved vehicle storage facility. - a.
 Approval for storage of the items must be obtained from the CID division commander. - 5.
 Incendiary Devices: devices used to create heat or fire such as, but not limited to lighters, butane torches, vape devices, etc. will not be submitted to PMU. - a.
 These devices should be photographed pursuant to the investigation and returned to the owner or parental guardian. - b.
-If the device is deemed to contain physical evidence (e.g., blood, fingerprints, etc.) then contact the FSU for collection. - 6.
+If the device is deemed to contain physical evidence (e.g., blood, fingerprints, etc.) then contact the FSU for collection. - c.
+Vape devices that contain CDS (which cannot be removed) may be submitted. - i.
+Upon submission, email notification to PMU must be made to include disposition so the item can be safely handled. - 6.
 It will be the Property Manager's responsibility to plan for alternate storage or proper disposal of property which is considered by the Property Manager to be unsafe for storage. - a.
 Members should consult with a supervisor or PMU staff to determine alternate storage solutions until the item(s) can be stored or disposed of. - E. Controlled Dangerous Substances (CDS) - 1.
-Submissions will be placed in the designated receptacle. - 2.
-All CDS must be weighed prior to submission (see Evidence Submission Manual for details). - 3.
-Large quantities of CDS will be coordinated with the PMU.
+CDS definition only drugs assigned to Schedule I-IV - a.
+Schedule I Controlled Substances i.
+Some examples of substances listed in Schedule I include heroin, lysergic acid diethylamide (LSD), peyote, methaqualone, and 3,4-hylenedioxymethamphetamine ("Ecstasy").